intersel/jamrules/extlib/iFSM/README.md

   - **propagate_event**: if defined to true, the current event is propagated to the next state if it's the name of an event, the event is triggered if it's an array of events, events are triggered in sequence
+  - **propagate_event_on_localmachine**: for submachines use, if defined and true, the events are not send to the root machine (default behaviour) but only to the submachine locally.
   - **prevent_bubble**: for submachines use, if defined and true, the current event will not bubble to its parent machine.
 By default, events bubble from submachines to their parent
   - **UI_event_bubble**: for graphic events use, if defined and true, the current event will bubble.
 By default, no UI event bubbling...
   - **process_on_UItarget**: if defined and true, the current event will be processed only if the event was directly targeting the UI jQuery object linked to the machine